We are committed to providing an accessible user experience for all website visitors.

 Average high: 67 degrees; average low: 52 degrees; average rainy days: 4 to 5 days

-Temperatures are still pleasant and this is the most gorgeous time to visit due to the pink blooming tabebuia trees and flowers.
+Temperatures are still pleasant and this is the most gorgeous time to visit due to the pink, blooming tabebuia trees and flowers.
 Watch out for spring breakers and foodies flocking to the parks for school breaks and the Disney California Adventure Food and Wine Festival.
-Rain and chilly nights are still something to watch out for, but temperatures generally reach the 70s and occasional 80s.
-You'll start wanting to have short sleeves on some days in the afternoon, so have a T-shirt layer under your long sleeves.
-Toontown reopens March 8, 2023.
-Keep an eye out for early closures March 7 and 9 for Princess Nite.
+Rain and chilly nights are still something to watch out for, but temperatures generally reach the 70s, and occasionally the 80s.
+For the most part, it's still spirit jersey weather, but you'll start wanting to have short sleeves on some days in the afternoon, so have a T-shirt layer under your long sleeves.
+Keep an eye out for early closures for Disneyland After Dark events.

 Average high: 70 degrees; average low: 54 degrees; average rain days: 2 days